West Virginia Code

 (4) “Alternates” means any additive options or alternative designs included in a solicitation for competitive bids that are different from and priced separately from what is included in a base bid.

-(e) Any solicitation of bids shall include no more than seven alternates.
-Alternates, if accepted, shall be accepted in the order in which they are listed on the bid form: Provided, That a public entity may accept an alternate out of the listed order if acceptance would not affect determination of the lowest qualified responsible bidder.
-Any unaccepted alternate contained within a bid shall expire one hundred fifty days after the date of the opening of bids for review.
+(f) Any solicitation of bids shall include no more than five alternates.
+Alternates, if accepted, shall be accepted in the order in which they are listed on the bid form.
+Any unaccepted alternate contained within a bid shall expire 90 days after the date of the opening of bids for review.

 Determination of the lowest qualified responsible bidder shall be based on the sum of the base bid and any alternates accepted.